 Exchange personal and insurance information with the other drivers, and wait for police to arrive.
 Emergency responders will render aid to anyone who needs it and provide transportation to the nearest hospital if necessary.
 Try to take photos before the police and other emergency personnel arrive because they will want to clear away the accident site and clean up debris as quickly as possible so regular traffic may resume.
 In doing so they could destroy evidence that would be crucial in a future lawsuit, so make sure to take as many pictures as possible before they arrive.

 Once the police arrive they will take statements from everyone involved in the accident and any witnesses nearby who may have witnessed the crash.
 It is very important to be honest and concise when speaking with the police.
 Saying things that seem harmless such as “I couldn’t see him,” or, “I’m so sorry,” may make it into the police report and out of context appear to be admissions of guilt.
 Answer the police officers’ questions honestly and concisely, and be sure to obtain a copy of the police report.

 Depending on who caused the crash, you may have to file a claim against another driver’s insurance policy or your own.
 A qualified attorney can help guide you through the claims process.
-At Butler Wooten & Peak LLP, we understand how confusing everything can feel after a truck accident, and we’re here to help our clients by handling their legal concerns so they can focus on recovery.
+At Butler Prather LLP, our Atlanta truck accident attorneys understand how confusing everything can feel after a truck accident, and we’re here to help our clients by handling their legal concerns so they can focus on recovery.
 We offer new clients a free case evaluation, so contact our team to get started on your case today.
 (800) 242-2962